system76/docs/_articles/add-a-printer-pop.md

 `sudo bash linux-brprinter-installer-2.2.2-2 HL-L5000D`

-If you are asked for your "DeviceURI", you can find that by opening up Settings > Printers > Additional Printer Settings.
+If you are asked for your "DeviceURI", you can find that by opening up Settings > Printers > Additional Printer Settings, then right click your printer and click Properties.

 ## Troubleshooting